Click on the Indicators below for More Information

 Data from 2020 may be inflated by the Covid-19 pandemic, as there was no consistent way for states to report pandemic-related closures.

-During the last five years, values have remained within the 10th and 90th percentiles of all observed data in the time series and there is no trend up or down.
+During the last five years, values have remained within the 10th and 90th percentiles of all observed data in the time series and there an upward trend.

 Beach closures are the number of days when beach water quality is determined to be unsafe.